view7677/java-interview-questions/pages/Threads.md

 All threads will see same instance of ThreadLocal, but a thread will be able to see value which was set by it only.

-How thread set value of ThreadLocal >
+_How thread set value of `ThreadLocal` ?_

 `threadLocal.set( new Date().toString());`

-Thread set value of ThreadLocal by calling set(“”) method on threadLocal.
+Thread set value of `ThreadLocal` by calling `set(“”)` method on threadLocal.

-How thread get value of ThreadLocal >
+_How thread get value of ThreadLocal ?_

 `threadLocal.get()`

-Thread get value of ThreadLocal by calling get() method on threadLocal.
+Thread get value of `ThreadLocal` by calling get() method on threadLocal.

-See here for detailed explanation of threadLocal.

 ####  53. What is busy spin?

 When one thread loops continuously waiting for another thread to signal.

-Performance point of view - Busy spin is very bad from performance point of view, because one thread keeps on looping continuously ( and consumes CPU) waiting for another thread to signal.
+**Performance point of view** - Busy spin is very bad from performance point of view, because one thread keeps on looping continuously ( and consumes CPU) waiting for another thread to signal.

-Solution to busy spin -
+**Solution to busy spin** -

-We must use sleep() or wait() and notify() method.
-Using wait() is better option.
+We must use `sleep()` or `wait()` and `notify()` method.
+Using `wait()` is better option.

-Why using wait() and notify() is much better option to solve busy spin?
+##### Why using `wait()` and `notify()` is much better option to solve busy spin?

-Because in case when we use sleep() method, thread will wake up again and again after specified sleep time until boolean variable is true.
-But, in case of wait() thread will wake up only when when notified by calling notify() or notifyAll(), hence end up consuming CPU in best possible manner.
+Because in case when we use `sleep()` method, thread will wake up again and again after specified sleep time until boolean variable is true.
+But, in case of `wait()` thread will wake up only when when notified by calling `notify()` or `notifyAll()`, hence end up consuming CPU in best possible manner.

-Program - Consumer Producer problem with busy spin >
+**Program - Consumer Producer problem with busy spin >**

-Consumer thread continuously execute (busy spin) in while loop tillproductionInProcess is true.
-Once producer thread has ended it will make boolean variable productionInProcess false and busy spin will be over.
+Consumer thread continuously execute (busy spin) in while loop **tillproductionInProcess** is true.
+Once producer thread has ended it will make boolean variable **productionInProcess** false and busy spin will be over.

 ```java
 while(productionInProcess){
  System.out.println("BUSY SPIN - Consumer waiting for production to get over");
 }
 ```
 ####  54. Can a constructor be synchronized?

 No, constructor cannot be synchronized.
 Because constructor is used for instantiating object, when we are in constructor object is under creation.
 So, until object is not instantiated it does not need any synchronization.

-Enclosing constructor in synchronized block will generate compilation error.
+1. _Enclosing constructor in synchronized block will generate compilation error._

-Using synchronized in constructor definition will also show compilation error.
+2. _Using synchronized in constructor definition will also show compilation error._

 COMPILATION ERROR = Illegal modifier for the constructor in type ConstructorSynchronizeTest; only public, protected & private are permitted

 Though we can use synchronized block inside constructor.

-Read More about : Constructor in java cannot be synchronized

 ####  55. Can you find whether thread holds lock on object or not?

-holdsLock(object) method can be used to find out whether current thread holds the lock on monitor of specified object.
+`holdsLock(object)` method can be used to find out whether current thread holds the lock on monitor of specified object.

-holdsLock(object) method returns true if the current thread holds the lock on monitor of specified object.
+`holdsLock(object)` method returns true if the current thread holds the lock on monitor of specified object.

 ####  56. What do you mean by thread starvation?

 When thread does not enough CPU for its execution Thread starvation happens.

-Thread starvation may happen in following scenarios >
+**Thread starvation** may happen in following scenarios >

-Low priority threads gets less CPU (time for execution) as compared to high priority threads.
+1. Low priority threads gets less CPU (time for execution) as compared to high priority threads.
 Lower priority thread may starve away waiting to get enough CPU to perform calculations.

-In deadlock two threads waits for each other to release lock holded by them on resources.
+2. In deadlock two threads waits for each other to release lock holded by them on resources.
 There both Threads starves away to get CPU.

-Thread might be waiting indefinitely for lock on object’s monitor (by calling wait() method), because no other thread is calling notify()/notifAll() method on object.
+3. Thread might be waiting indefinitely for lock on object’s monitor (by calling wait() method), because no other thread is calling notify()/notifAll() method on object.
 In that case, Thread starves away to get CPU.

-Thread might be waiting indefinitely for lock on object’s monitor (by calling wait() method), but notify() may be repeatedly awakening some other threads.
+4. Thread might be waiting indefinitely for lock on object’s monitor (by calling wait() method), but notify() may be repeatedly awakening some other threads.
 In that case also Thread starves away to get CPU.

 ####  57. What is addShutdownHook method in java?

-addShutdownHook method in java >

-addShutdownHook method registers a new virtual-machine shutdown hook.
+1. `addShutdownHook` method _registers a new virtual-machine shutdown hook_.

-A shutdown hook is a initialized but unstarted thread.
+2. A shutdown hook is a _initialized but unstarted thread_.

-When JVM starts its shutdown it will start all registered shutdown hooks in some unspecified order and let them run concurrently.
+3. When _JVM starts its shutdown_ it will _start all registered shutdown hooks_ in some unspecified order and let them run concurrently.

 When JVM (Java virtual machine)  shuts down >

-When the last non-daemon thread finishes, or
+  1. When the last non-daemon thread finishes, or

-when the System.exit is called.
+  2. when the System.exit is called.

-Once JVM’s shutdown has begunnew shutdown hook cannot be registered neither  previously-registered hook can be de-registered.
-Any attempt made to do any of these operations causes an IllegalStateException.
+Once JVM’s shutdown has begun new shutdown hook cannot be registered neither  previously-registered hook can be de-registered.
+Any attempt made to do any of these operations causes an `IllegalStateException`.

 For more detail with program read : Threads addShutdownHook method in java